joestephens/dealership-finder/README.md

 # Dealership Finder

+You can view on Heroku [here](https://dealership-finder.herokuapp.com/). **Note:** The "Search" button doesn't work on the production environment - the environment variable containing the Google API key isn't configured correctly / compiling into the source.
+It does work correctly when using locally.

 ## Installation

 You'll need to rename `.env.example` to `.env`.
 The application uses the Google Geocoding API to determine lat/lng coordinates from a given address, so you'll need to register for the Geocoding API and copy your key into the `.env` file.
+This key should be URL restricted, as it will show in the compiled source.

 ```js
 git clone git@github.com:joestephens/dealership-finder.git